-Categories: Computational Type of Requisite or Recommended Sequential Other Knowledge Communication / Co Health and Safety Statute or Regulation Standard Requisite Program Requirement Preparation: Seque Other Com Health Statute Standaı Prograi
+Categories: Computational Type of Requisite or lı Other Knowledge Communication / C Health and Safety Statute or Regulation Standard Requisite Program Requirement Recommended Sequential er Kn unuu n and e or F ard R am R Preparation: Sequ Othe Con Health Statute Standa Progré

-- allowed for courses like orchestra or school newspaper, and are not subject to the same justification procedures as other enrollment conditions.
+- Enrollment limitations are allowed for courses like orchestra or school newspaper, and are not subject to the same justification procedures as other enrollment conditions.
 More information is available below. - 2.
 Prerequisite and co-requisite courses, knowledge or skills are those without which a student is highly unlikely to succeed in the target course.
 These are required. - 3.
-Recommended preparation courses, knowledge or skills are those which greatly enhance a student's ability to succeed in the target course.
+Recommended preparation courses, knowledge or skills are those which greatly anhance a student's ability to enhance a student's ability to succeed in the target course.
 These are advisory.